How to repeat something in Python

 counter += 1

-The solution is adding counter += 1.
-This line ensures the counter variable increases with each pass, eventually making the condition counter < 5 false and allowing the loop to terminate.
-Without this update, the loop's condition never changes, leading to an infinite loop.
-Always make sure the variable controlling your while loop is updated inside the loop body to prevent this common error.
+The solution is the addition of counter += 1.
+This line is crucial because it increments the counter with each pass, ensuring the condition counter < 5 eventually becomes false and the loop terminates.
+Without this update, the condition never changes, causing the program to hang.
+Always ensure your while loops contain logic that progresses toward their termination condition, especially when the logic depends on a changing variable.

 Fixing off-by-one errors with range()